National AR Points Series:

 Rule number one anything you wear on race day should be tried and tested beforehand.

 No it is not the day to take out the shiny new trail runners that your beloved bought for you.
 Comfort is vital especially for those longer distances.

 Shorts are the next part of the outfit.
 Lycra and not the old GAA shorts are the recommendation.
-This should have a bit of “protection” for the bike but not the full on cycling shorts as they can become a bit awkward and rub especially on long runs when wet or sweaty.
+These should have a bit of “protection” for the bike but not the full on cycling shorts as they can become a bit awkward and rub especially on long runs when wet or sweaty as they are likely to be after the water stage.
 Some shorts have pockets which are useful for holding gels.